-Unusually for a Spielberg film, the first hour of the Amistad felt messy, with a lot of elements going on during this time and characters introduced, yet the film doesn’t seem able to keep the plot points streamlined in a way that’s navigable for the audience, leaving the viewer slightly frustrated attempting to piece it all together, now, this does tend to improve as the film progress and the storylines converge, the damage to the overall story had already been done.
+Unusually for a Spielberg film, the first hour of the Amistad felt messy, with a lot of elements going on during this time and characters introduced.
+Yet, the film doesn’t seem able to keep the plot points streamlined in a way that’s navigable for the audience, leaving the viewer slightly frustrated attempting to piece it all together, now, this does tend to improve as the film progress.
+The storylines converge, and the damage to the overall story had already been done.

-Another of the aspects that didn’t live up to Spielberg’s usual high standards was his use of music and dramatic shots to convey the required emotion from the viewer.
+Another aspect that didn’t live up to Spielberg’s usual high standards was his use of music and dramatic shots to convey the required emotion from the viewer.
 Here his usual subtlety is lacking, thus making the manipulation feel more obvious than usual and not always producing the desired effect.

 However, Amistad boasts a couple of standout performances that make you pay attention to what’s happening on the screen: Hopkins as John Quincy Adams and Djimon Hounsou as Cinque.
 Hopkins brings his wealth of experience to the role and was well deserving of his Oscar nomination for his beautifully acted 11-minute monologue alone.

-Hounsou was the one that was outstanding throughout, creating a tremendous screen presence that commands a viewer’s attention.
-He brings so much emotion to a role where most of his dialogue isn’t in English, also getting a well deserved Oscar nod for his performance.
+Hounsou was one that was outstanding throughout, creating a tremendous screen presence that commands a viewer’s attention.
+He brings so much emotion to a role where most of his dialogue isn’t in English, also getting a well-deserved Oscar nod for his performance.